Alessine/TidyTuesday-Visualizations/README.md

 ## April 2021

 ### Week 17 - Netflix movies and TV shows
+This week the data comes from [Kaggle](https://www.kaggle.com/shivamb/netflix-shows?select=netflix_titles.csv) with credit to Shivam Bansal.

-Violin plots are useful to visualize the distributions of categorical variables.
-So I selected the ten countries with the highest number of TV Shows and Movies on Netflix and created a split violin plot for each of them.
+Violin plots are useful for visualizing the distributions of categorical variables, so I created two different versions to show different aspects of the data:
+(1) I selected the ten countries with the highest number of TV Shows and Movies on Netflix and created a split violin plot for each of them.
 The distributions show how the origin of movies and shows changes over the years, from mostly American productions to a more diversified portfolio.

-The data comes from [Kaggle](https://www.kaggle.com/shivamb/netflix-shows?select=netflix_titles.csv) with credit to Shivam Bansal.

 ![](2021W17_Netflix_Shows/split_violin.png)